bgord/knowledge/roadmap.md

 - What's a Strict Mode?
 - What is JSX pragma?
 - What is `setupFileAfterEnv` in Jest for?
+- How to use an unstable Suspense's `createResource`?
 - ~~What's `act` in react testing utils for?~~
 - ~~How to access refs in the React TypeScript in a safe way and avoid 'Object is possibly null' error?~~
 - ~~How and why to forward refs?~~